Gabry993/pointing-user-interface-hri/README.md

 # or, if you want to perform relloc (remeber to set also the demo GUI in Coppelia)
 DO_RELLOC=True docker-compose -f scenario_1_sim.yaml up
 ```
-Start the interaction by pressing the metawear button as explained [before](#--interaction)
+Start the interaction by pressing the metawear button as explained [before](#interaction).
 ### Real World
-Launch all the drivers containers, as explained [here](#--starting-the-drivers).
+Launch all the drivers containers, as explained [here](#starting-the-drivers).

 Then, launch the relevant docker compose:
 ```